patilninad/NIOS-II-Custom-Processor/README.md

 Intel Altera's MAX 10 FPGA Development Board family was the target device.
 An 8x8 multiplier was designed.
 The result was stored in a 32x16 bit synchronous RAM.
 8x8 multiplier and 32x16 bit RAM was designed using Verilog HDL and converting the source code to a block diagram using quartus prime tools.
 # NIOS II Custom Processor Design using Qsys System Design Tool:-
 The NIOS II embedded processor family is Altera's second-generation soft embedded processor solution.
 The NIOS II are 32-bit RISC processors that share a common instruction set architecture and are optimized for use in all of Altera's mainstream FPGA families.
+A Nios II processor system consists of a Nios II processor core, a set of on-chip peripherals, on-chip memory, and interfaces to off-chip memory, all implemented on a single Intel FPGA device.
   # Features:-
   1) Full 32-bit address space, data path and instruction set.
   2) 32-bit general-purpose registers.
-  3)